arunmano121/housing/README_rent_vs_buy.md

 Assumptions
 -----------

-* Property Tax rate is assumed to be 1.25%, and this affects monthly property tax, home insurance and tax break calculations.
-If necessary, change this to a value that reflects your situation.
 * The down payment amount that was set aside for the buying scenario is assumed to be fully invested for the renting scenario.